Hello Fellow CodeNewbies 👋,

 - We can make sure in which branch we're currently in.

-- We can be aware if there are any changes that we haven't added and/or committed.
+- We can be aware of any changes that we haven't added or committed.

 - We can see warnings if our branch is ahead or behind the remote branch, etc.